PSU-OIT-ARC/elasticmodels/README.md

 This is a package that allows indexing of django models using elasticsearch.
-It requires django, elasticsearch-py and a running instance of elasticsearch.
+It requires django, elasticsearch-py, elasticsearch-dsl and a running instance of elasticsearch.

 # Features: